mustafaahussaam3/Arm-Cortex-M-Architecture-Course-/README.md

 ## ![Exercise 1](<PLL_Exercise1/main.c>)
 We need to operate the SysTick Timer with 80Mhz
 ### How to Program PLL
-- Phase-Lock-Loop(PLL) regsters are part from the System Control Module, it can be used to speed up or slow down the processor clock.
+- Phase-Lock-Loop(PLL) registers are part from the System Control Module, it can be used to speed up or slow down the processor clock.
 Choice of Frequency is a tradeoff between software execution speed and electrical power(and heat).
-- it derived from Internal or Main 16MHz oscillator.
+- It derived from Internal or Main 16MHz oscillator.
 - PLL get up to 400 MHz but our TivaC can only gives 80MHz maximum frequency.
 - to program PLL we need these 3 registers:
 1. SYSCTL_RCC2_REG ![image](<Images/Run-Mode Clock Configuration 2 (System Control Module).PNG>)